coffee2code/text-hover/readme.txt

 = How can I get text hover to apply for post titles (or something not processed for text hover by default)? =

+The easiest way would be to add "the_title" (or some other filter's name) as a line in the "More filters" setting.
+That setting allows any additional specified filters to be processed for text hovers.

-You can add to the list of filters that get processed for text hover terms.
+You can also programmatically add to the list of filters that get processed for text hover terms.
 See the Hooks section for an example.

 = Is the plugin case sensitive? =